 For more than a decade, Ms. Dwyer served as a volunteer lawyer for the Maryland Volunteer Lawyers Service providing legal services to qualifying low income clients.
 Ms. Dwyer has been an Educational Partner with the Howard County Public School System.
 She is a founding member and past president of the Women’s Bar Association - Howard County Chapter.
 She currently assists the board of a family-owned dairy and grain farm in Baltimore County.
 She is the co-owner of 80 agricultural acres in Baltimore County that is in farm preservation under the Maryland Agricultural Land Preservation Foundation (MALPF), Maryland Department of Agriculture.
 She is a participating member of the Maryland family law and agricultural law list serves.

-Ms. Dwyer is a member of the Howard County Bar Association, the Women’s Bar Association of Maryland, the Maryland State Bar Association, and the District of Columbia Bar.
+Ms. Dwyer is a member of the Howard County Bar Association, the Women’s Bar Association of Maryland, and the Maryland State Bar Association.
 She is admitted to practice before the Maryland District, Circuit, and Appellate courts (1988), and the Supreme Court of the United States of America (1992).
 She was admitted in 1990 to the Washington DC Bar (currently inactive) and was admitted in 1989 to the United States District Court for the District of Maryland (inactive).
 Ms. Dwyer is a long-time member of the Howard County Chapter, James Macgill American Inns of Court (July 1, 1993 to the present).